RallyTechServices/rally-object-counter/README.md

   npm install

+#### Deployment & Tests

+If you want to use the automatic deployment mechanism, be sure to use the **makeauth** task with grunt to create a local file that is used to connect to Rally.
+This resulting auth.json file should NOT be checked in.

 ### Structure

   * src/javascript:  All the JS files saved here will be compiled into the target html file
   * src/style: All of the stylesheets saved here will be compiled into the target html file
   * test/fast: Fast jasmine tests go here.
 There should also be a helper file that is loaded first for creating mocks and doing other shortcuts (fastHelper.js) **Tests should be in a file named <something>-spec.js**
   * test/slow: Slow jasmine tests go here.
 There should also be a helper file that is loaded first for creating mocks and doing other shortcuts (slowHelper.js) **Tests should be in a file named <something>-spec.js**
   * templates: This is where templates that are used to create the production and debug html files live.
 The advantage of using these templates is that